LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Discussion

 \subsection{Qualitative Study}

 We conduct qualitative case studies on deception behaviors in long-horizon tasks, with full details in Appendix~\ref{ap:qualitative_case}.
-Our analysis reveals a recurring issue of ``chain of deception'': the performer agent gradually deviates from its constraints, and—unless explicitly corrected by the supervisor agent—eventually fabricates information.
+Our analysis also reveals a recurring issue of ``chain of deception'': the performer agent gradually deviates from its constraints, and—unless explicitly corrected by the supervisor agent—eventually fabricates information.
 This behavior begins subtly but quickly escalates over multiple steps.
 We also observe that the feedback provided by the supervisor agent is frequently ignored by the performer agent, leading to repeated instances of deceptive behavior.
+Specifically, we found a case that Gemini 2.5 Pro repeatedly warned by the supervisor agent to ``specify the round ID'' when citing external documents, but it continues to fail, and even worse, it begins claiming it has ``internalized the requirements for sentence-level traceability'' while still citing incorrectly, showing an intent to misrepresent its compliance to the supervisor.
 These findings underscore the risks associated with deploying LLMs in long-horizon or loosely supervised scenarios, particularly in tasks that demand sustained alignment over time.